yewentao256/TVM_tutorial/README.md

 | **NumPy** (CPU)          | 74.95         | 1.1×                   | -                        |
 | **PyTorch CPU**          | 18.74         | 4.5×                   | -                        |
 | **PyTorch CUDA**         | 0.70          | 120.7×                 | -                        |

-The manual optimization v3 achieves a **10.4× speedup** over the naive baseline by utilizing GPU-specific optimizations like shared memory, tiling, and cooperative thread loading.

-The progression from naive to optimized shows the importance of:

-- Effective thread organization
-- Proper memory hierarchy utilization
-- Cooperative data loading

-These principles are fundamental to achieving high performance in GPU matrix multiplication implementations.